FrancescoAgnelli3/VATE/README.md

 VATE/feature_extraction/VATE
 ```

-If you want to add other YouTube playlist to the dataset, you can add them and run:
+If you want to add other YouTube playlists to the dataset, you can add them to the python file and run:

 ```sh
 python collect_yb.py
 ```

-and then again:
+And then again:

 ```sh
 python main.py